mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-We expect that the 5 virtual threads will be executed on 4 carrier threads, and one of the carrier threads should be reused at least once.
+We expect the 5 virtual threads to be executed on 4 carrier threads, and one of the carrier threads should be reused at least once.
 Running the program, we can see that our hypothesis is correct:

 ```
 08:44:54.849 [routine-0] INFO in.rcard.virtual.threads.App - VirtualThread[#21,routine-0]/runnable@ForkJoinPool-1-worker-1 | Hello, I'm a virtual thread number 0